Contact

 John Stubbs

-For the World Monuments Fund, his key field projects included management of the organization’s conservation initiatives at Pompeii, Angkor in Cambodia, the Royal Monastery of Guadalupe in Extremadura Spain, the Tower of Belem in Lisbon, the Liechtenstein Estates of Valtice and Lednice in the Czech Republic, the Temple Synagogue in Krakow, Poland, the Brancusi Endless Column Ensemble in Romania, and St. Ann and the Holy Trinity Church in Brooklyn, NY.
-He conducted over two dozen international planning symposia and charettes and was instrumental in the establishment, and early management, of WMF’s renowned Watch List of endangered sites program.
+From 1990 until 2011, John Stubbs served as Vice President for Field Projects at the World Monuments Fund in New York where he directed scores of the organization’s projects across the world.
+His key field projects at WMF included management of the organization’s conservation initiatives at Pompeii, Angkor in Cambodia, the Royal Monastery of Guadalupe in Extremadura Spain, the Tower of Belem in Lisbon, the Liechtenstein Estates of Valtice and Lednice in the Czech Republic, the Temple Synagogue in Krakow, Poland, the Brancusi Endless Column Ensemble in Romania, and St. Ann and the Holy Trinity Church in Brooklyn, NY.
+He conducted over two dozen international planning symposia and charettes and was instrumental in establishing WMF’s influential Watch List of Endangered Sites program.

-Mr. Stubbs has lectured widely throughout his career and published Time Honored; A Global View of Architectural Conservation; Parameters, Theory and Evolution of an Ethos in 2009.
-It was followed in 2011 by a sequel (co-authored by Emily G. Makas) entitled Architectural Conservation in Europe and the Americas; National Experiences and Practice.
-A third volume Architectural Conservation in Asia; National Experiences and Practice (co-authored by Robert G. Thomson) was published in 2016.
-A native of Louisiana, John Stubbs’s field experiences began in the 1970’s working as a surveyor on archeological excavations in Italy and Egypt.
+John H. Stubbs has lectured and published extensively.
+His first book Time Honored; A Global View of Architectural Conservation; Parameters, Theory and Evolution of an Ethos was published in 2009.
+It was followed by a sequel in 2011, co-authored by Emily G. Makas, entitled Architectural Conservation in Europe and The Americas; National Experiences and Practice.
+A third volume Architectural Conservation in Asia; National Experiences and Practice, co-authored by Robert G. Thomson, was published in 2016.
+Volume IV in the series, Architectural Conservation in Australia, New Zealand and the Pacific Islands; National Experiences and Practice, co-authored with William Chapman, Julia Gatley and Ross King, was published in 2023. www.conservebuiltworld.com